 2. Resource Conservation Measures:

-• Waste: Reduce waste generation, increase diversion from landfills, and reuse materials.
+- Waste: Reduce waste generation, increase diversion from landfills, and reuse materials.
 This can include using bulk amenities instead of small bottles, monitoring food waste to identify areas for reduction, and use biodegradable alternatives.
-For our with Anantara The Palm Dubai Resort, has shown waste diversion rates of 67% away from possible, making reduction and recycling a possibility.
+Our with Anantara The Palm Dubai Resort, has shown waste diversion rates of 67% away from possible, making reduction and recycling a possibility.
+You can look up “Why Waste, and Why a Waste Audit? to know more on strategies to reduce waste, and the recipe for success.

 3. Educating Guests:

-• Inform guests about sustainability initiatives and offer ways for them to participate.
+- Inform guests about sustainability initiatives and offer ways for them to participate.
 Six Senses Hotels Resorts Spas involves guests in their sustainability programs by providing educational materials and interactive experiences, such as guided tours of their on-site organic gardens and waste management facilities.
+Or use the use of tech like Klimato (Carbon labelling of foods) or GLS Media (for seameless guest communication) listed on our shop.

 As environmental regulations tighten worldwide, embracing sustainability ensures compliance and avoids potential penalties.
 Additionally, operational efficiency can lead to significant long-term cost-savings and boosting your bottom line.